 CLICK ON IMAGE TO ENLARGE; DATE OF PUBLICATION WILL APPEAR IN IMAGE VIEWER

-In its May, 1932 issue, the American News Trade Journal published the advertisement reproduced above, which promoted a magazine called Ballyhoo.
-The image shows a beleaguered newsstand operator surrounded by magazines with made-up titles: Gooey, Fooey, Slappo an]d Nertsie.
-The text describes how, following the success of one magazine, Ballyhoo, all these other magazines quickly emerged as competition.
+In its May, 1932 issue, the American News Trade Journal published the advertisement reproduced above, promoting a magazine called Ballyhoo.
+The image shows a beleaguered newsstand operator surrounded by magazines with made-up titles: Gooey, Fooey, Slappo and Nertsie.
+The text describes how, following the success of one magazine, Ballyhoo, all these other titles quickly emerged as competition.
 They crowded the newsstand and caused the collective sales of all the magazines to plummet.
-Only when he threw away the Gooeys, Fooeys, Slappos and Nertsies, and concentrated on solely on selling Ballyhoo, could the news dealer expect business to boom once again.
+Only when he threw away the Gooeys, Fooeys, Slappos and Nertsies, and concentrated solely on selling Ballyhoo, could the news dealer expect business to boom once again.

 Less than a year before this advertisement appeared, the Dell publishing house had launched a new title, Ballyhoo, into a very uncertain magazine market.
 Ballyhoo was a humor magazine — its main content genre was the cartoon.
 What made Ballyhoo distinctive was the amount of content devoted to mocking the advertisements, contests, and general hype and exaggeration of the media culture around it.